LTSF/Solana-trading-bot/README.md

   - You need USDC or WSOL depending on the configuration set below.
 - Configure the script by updating `.env.copy` file (remove the .copy from the file name when done).
   - Check [Configuration](#configuration) section bellow
-- Install dependencies by typing: `npm install`
-- Run the script by typing: `npm run start` in terminal
+- Run the script by running: `bot.exe`

 You should see the following output:
 ![output](readme/output.png)